What is a chart of accounts? Definition and FAQs

 What's the difference between assets and liabilities in a chart of accounts?

-Assets are what your business owns, such as cash, equipment and inventory.
-Liabilities are what your business owes, such as loans, credit card balances and supplier bills.
-Both are important for understanding your overall financial health on the balance sheet.
+Assets are what your business owns, such as cash, equipment, and money owed by customers (accounts receivable).
+Liabilities are what your business owes, such as loans, credit card balances, and bills to suppliers (accounts payable).

 Handy resources